AlexRoman777/AlexRoman777/README.md

 # Welcome to my GitHub repository

 ## About me
-- 👋 Hi, I’m Alex Roman.
+- 👋 Hi, it's me!
-- 👀 I have a great passion for automating mundane tasks.
+- 👀 I have a great passion, or two.
-- 📫 You can get in touch with me via issues and pull requests here on GitHub...
+- 📫 You can't get in touch with me.
+I'm not ready yet.
+I'll contact you...